SwiftGGTeam/the-swift-programming-language-in-chinese/swift-6-beta.docc/LanguageGuide/ErrorHandling.md

 } catch {
     print("Unexpected non-vending-machine-related error: \(error)") }
-// Prints "Couldn't buy that from the vending machine."
+// 打印 "Couldn't buy that from the vending machine."
 ```

 <!--